guitarvydas/guitarvydas.github.io/_posts/2021-09-15-Small Example of Interpreting and Compiling.md

 Simple _assignment_ statements, like

-- b = 2
+`b = 2`

 fetch the variable name (_b_ in this case), fetch the RHS value (_2_ in this case) and then put the fetche value into the symbol table under the fetched name.

 A VM-based interpreter would create a _stack_ data structure and would leave the fetched value on the _stack_.

 The TopLevel function simply returns the whole symbol table, in this case.
-This is a convenient operation in JavaScript and might be implemented differently when another underlying language were used.
+This is a convenient operation in JavaScript and might be implemented differently if another underlying language were used.

 The _tree walking_ is performed by calling the _interpret()_ function on matching nodes.